Approaching storm, snafus cast pall on Southeast Asian Games

 Sen. Panfilo Lacson, a former national police chief who supports Duterte’s anti-crime campaign, questioned the transfer of a huge amount of government funds to the organizing committee, which is a private foundation, comparing it to a past corruption scandal where state funds were funneled to nongovernment groups before allegedly being pocketed by some lawmakers.

 Suzara denied there was any irregularity, saying government auditors scrutinized how money was spent.
-He blamed the monthslong delay in the passage earlier this year of the national budget for failure to complete the construction and renovation of some sports facilities on time.
+He blamed the monthslong delay in the passage of the national budget earlier this year for failure to complete the construction and renovation of some sports facilities on time.

-Opposition Sen. Franklin Drilon questioned the propriety of spending about 50 million pesos (nearly $1 million) for the construction of a tower with a cauldron, which would be lit in flames during the games, saying the money for such extravagance could have been used to build classrooms for impoverished children.
+Opposition Sen. Franklin Drilon questioned the propriety of spending about 50 million pesos (nearly $1 million) for the construction of a tower with a cauldron that will be lit in flames during the games, saying the money for such extravagance could have been used to build classrooms for impoverished children.

-“I ignore them because my stomach is titanium,” Suzara told the AP in an interview, explaining how he has endured criticism to focus on preparations.
+“I ignore them because my stomach is titanium,” Suzara said in an interview, explaining how he has endured criticism to focus on preparations.

 Cayetano said certain groups opposed to Duterte were trying to sabotage the Philippines’ hosting of the games.
 He did not elaborate.